andrewcooke/choochoo/docs/impulse.md

   something?
 The output power?
 What about if we are ill in some way?
   If the body is not functioning so well?
 Then it will be stressed more for the same power output.
-That stress, it seems to me, will be visible in the Heart Rate.
+That stress, it seems to me, will still be visible in the Heart Rate.

-  I don't think there's an obviously correct answer here.
-Arguments I've read for power being the obviously correct answer seem to be confusing the question of Fitness / Fatigue with other uses of power meters - uses like comparing athletes, for example - where power *is* clearly more objective.
+  But I don't think there's an obviously correct answer here.
+  Arguments I've read for power being the obviously correct answer seem to be confusing the question of Fitness / Fatigue with other uses of power meters.
+Uses like comparing athletes, for example, where power *is* clearly more objective.

 In short, since our model is based on the idea that physiological load is what makes you fitter, it's not unreasonable that heart rate provides useful insights.

-#### Arbitrary Form

-The [theory](#theory) section made clear just how arbitrary the FF-Model is.

-How can we make the model more flexible without adding so many parameters it becomes useless?

-For example, "sweet spot" training is currently popular.
-Are its claimed advantages reflected in the FF-Model?
-Or does the FF-Model by its very nature not care?
-After all, doesn't high exertion for short time gives the same Impulse as low exertion for long times?

-#### Parameter Fitting

-The model has a bunch of parameters.
-What values should they have?

-Do we need different values for different contexts?
-Do we need different values for different sports?
-Or different styles of training?

-Should we change training to reflect the need to measure parameters?
-What kind of measurements should we make?

 ## This Work